Medical Costs During Retirement

 Do You Know How Much Medical Costs During Retirement Can Equate To?

-Though Medicare and other forms of health insurance can help to cover medical expenses in retirement, the $292,800 estimated for a couple retiring today (2015) at age 65 and planning to be in retirement for 20 years, is an estimated out-of-pocket expense to the retiree.
+Medicare and other forms of health insurance can help to cover medical expenses in retirement, the $405,000 estimated for a couple retiring today (2015) at age 65 and planning to be in retirement for 20 years, is an estimated out-of-pocket expense to the retiree for premiums and deductibles.

 Social Security, Medicare And Medical Costs During Retirement